Photosynq/PhotosynQ-Documentation/docs/projects/barcodes.md

 When conducting large scale experiments, you might have a long list of possible answers to a Project Question.
 In this case it might be faster to scan a barcode to select an answer compared to scrolling through a list of possible answers.
 Also, scanning a barcode is less error prone, when it comes to selecting answers like accession numbers from a long list.

 ::: warning Note
-At this point each barcode can only be associated with ONE project question.
+At this point each barcode can only be associated with ONE Project Question.
 You would need multiple barcodes to answer multiple questions.
 :::

 ## Reading Barcodes

-Both applications, the mobile and the desktop allow scanning barcodes to answer Project questions.
+Both applications, the mobile and the desktop, allow scanning barcodes to answer Project Questions.
 The desktop application should allow for external barcode scanners as well.

 ### Mobile Application